22.2.06

 Musical Melting Pot

-If you have seen the excellent time-travel movie Back To The Future then you would know that the young Marty McFly (Michael J Fox) inadvertently sparks the invention of rock and roll at a school dance in 1955 by substituting for an injured band member and playing a futuristic guitar solo.
-I am now writing in 2005 and it’s fifty years since that fateful, if fictional, night, so it seems as good a time as any to put pen to paper and explore the family tree of modern popular music.
+If you have seen the excellent time-travel movie Back To The Future then you know that the young Marty McFly (Michael J Fox) inadvertently sparks the invention of rock-and-roll at a school dance in 1955 by substituting for an injured band member and playing a futuristic guitar solo.
+I am now writing in 2005 and it’s fifty years since that fateful, if fictional, night, so it seems as good a time as any to explore the family tree of modern popular music.

 To understand the phenomenon of modern popular music we need to go back in time to America in the mid 1950s.
-It is impossible to track the development of any given musical genre to a particular year, so it is mistaken to say that “rock & roll started in 1955”.
-However to suggest that something was happening circa 1955 is a much safer thing to say.
-In this text the term “circa” will be utilized and can be taken as saying “plus or minus five years”.
-But now back to that school dance in 1955…
+It is impossible to track the development of any given musical genre to a particular year, so it is mistaken to say that “rock-and-roll started in 1955” but to suggest that something was happening circa 1955 is a much safer bet.
+The term circa will be utilized and can be taken as saying “plus or minus five years” in this text.
+But now back to that school dance in 1955...

 The energy and drive of this music was hugely popular among Afro-Americans and also among young Americans of Anglo-Celtic decent.
-As it became more popular, and musicians of all backgrounds took to it, the music industry felt it necessary to cater to the strong racist character of 1950s American society by distinguishing between black and white artists.
-They made use of the term rhythm and blues to refer to the black urban blues performers.
-In contrast they adopted the term rock and roll (Afro-American slang for sexual intercourse) for the white musicians who had taken to the same music.
-In practice these musicians played the same kind of faster-tempo urban blues.
+As it became more popular, and musicians of all backgrounds took to it, the music industry felt it necessary to cater to the strong racist character of 1950s American society (particularly in the south) by distinguishing between black and white artists.
+They made use of the term rhythm-and-blues to refer to the black urban blues performers.
+In contrast they adopted the term rock-and-roll (Afro-American slang for sexual intercourse) for the white musicians who had taken to the same music.
+In practice these musicians played much the same kind of faster-tempo urban blues.
 They also both drew on other musical forms such as country and gospel according to personal preference or background.
-Stars of the era like Bill Haley, Little Richard and Elvis Presley can be regarded as performing a brand of music that drew on all three of these genres and more.
+Stars of the era like Bill Haley, Little Richard and Elvis Presley can be regarded as performing a kind of music that drew on all three of these genres and more.

 The Rock Soul Divide

-The distinction between rock and roll and r&b was an illusionary one driven by industry prejudice.
-But the distinction between rock and soul is a musical rather than a political one and arises from the two genres having somewhat different musical ancestry.
+The distinction between rock-and-roll and rhythm-and-blues was a confected one driven by industry prejudice.
+But the distinction between rock and soul is musical rather than cultural and arises from the two genres having somewhat different musical ancestry.
 We can think of rock and soul as musical half-siblings with the blues as the common parent.

-Rock is the child of a combination of the blues with country.
+Rock is the child of a combination of the blues with country music.
 Country is the music of the diffuse society of rural and small-town America and had its own origins in both Anglo-Celtic rural music and rural blues.
 It had been popularized in the post-war era by artists like Hank Williams.
-This was drawn on and combined with the newer urban blues to form rock.
+This was combined with the newer urban blues to form rock.
 Pioneers of this combination included Chuck Berry and Buddy Holly.
 What began as a US phenomenon soon became one practiced on both sides of the Atlantic and many important rock acts have come from the UK.

 In one form or another rock has existed from circa 1960 to the present day.
 In much of that time variations or derivations of rock – genres like metal or hardcore or punk – have been more prominent than rock itself.
 However standard rock has been an ever-present part of popular music and since the 1990s contemporary rock bands like Coldplay, Placebo and Powderfinger have continued the tradition.

-Soul is the child of a combination of the blues with gospel.
+Soul is the child of a combination of the blues with gospel music.
 Gospel is the music of the Afro-American churches and had its own origins in both Anglo-Celtic church music and rural blues.
 It had been popularized in the post-war era by artists like Mahalia Jackson.
-This was drawn on and combined with the newer urban blues to form soul.
+This was combined with the newer urban blues to form soul.
 Pioneers of this combination included Ray Charles and Sam Cooke.
 While the originators of soul were Afro-Americans, the genre has been embraced by artists both black and white.

 In one form or another soul has existed from circa 1960 to the present day.
 In much of that time variations or derivations of soul – genres like funk or hip-hop or disco – have been more prominent than soul itself.
 However standard soul has been an ever-present part of popular music and since the 1990s contemporary soul acts like TLC, Mary J Blige and Macy Gray have continued the tradition.

 Over much of the past half-century there has been a distinct division between rock-derived music and soul-derived music.
 But at the same time there has been a constant cross-pollination between the two strands of blues-derived popular music and both have experienced similar changes over time (which will be explored in the next few pages).
-There have been a number of artists who have recognised the kinship between rock and soul and who have determined to produce and perform music of both genres.
-It is therefore worth recognising the contribution to both genres by popular singer-songwriters such as Billy Joel and Elton John.
-Some have even specialized to the extent that we can identify – say – Neil Diamond as preferring soft rock and shallow soul while Lenny Kravitz is more a fan of hard rock and deep soul.
-So now onto such variations within the rock and soul traditions…
+A number of artists recognized the kinship between rock and soul and went onto produce and perform music of both genres.
+Artists therefore contributing to both genres were popular singer-songwriters such as Billy Joel and Elton John.
+Some have even specialized to the extent that we can identify – say – Lenny Kravitz as more a fan of hard rock and deep soul than of its more polished counterparts.
+So now onto such variations within the rock and soul tradition.

 Soft Rock And Shallow Soul

-Both rock and soul represented a challenge to established popular music circa 1960 – songs inspired by the musical show-tune tradition and characterized by a sanitary superficiality that offended nobody.
-In contrast the newer genres were gritty, even bawdy, and the music establishment did what it could to divert attention away from this morally challenging music with the use of a new breed of teen idols (consider Franky Avalon) who performed the old sanitized music but with just a hint of blues-derived sass.
+Both rock and soul represented a challenge to conventional popular music circa 1960 – songs inspired by the musical show-tune tradition and characterized by a sanitary superficiality that offended nobody.
+In contrast the newer genres were gritty, even bawdy, and attention was diverted away from this morally challenging music with the use of a new breed of teen idols (consider Franky Avalon) who performed the old sanitized music but with just a hint of rock-and-roll sass.
 In response to this, bone-fide rock and soul artists began playing much sweeter songs that were nonetheless blues-derived.
 Usually this involved a small change in the way musicians played but sometimes it involved pretensions like the addition of string quartets to recordings.

 The Beach Boys and The Beatles were purveyors of soft rock.
 Meanwhile Motown record company artists like The Supremes and The Temptations did the same thing for what we shall call shallow soul.
 Between them soft rock and shallow soul converted many millions of tentative fans to blues-derived popular music via these more polished forms.
 Many artists have continued these traditions such as Bryan Adams, The Bangles and Crowded House for soft rock and Hall And Oats, The Pointer Sisters and Seal for shallow soul.